Jenesius/vue-form/docs/guide/input-widgets.md

 - `max-length`: Limits the content length.
 - `pretty`: Function used for prettify input.
 It can be simple used for modify view of modalValue, not itself.
+- `prefix`: String(can't be changed by user) witch will stay before input.
 ```vue

 <template>